mktexan/node-myq/README.md

-A lightweight module for the Chamberlain - MyQ Smart Garage Hub
+A lightweight module for the Chamberlain / Liftmaster - MyQ Smart Garage Hub

-Intended for Chamberlain and Liftmaster

-*Adding API check to allow all MyQ API versions.*
+*This project is actively developed.
+Please report any bugs and they will be addressed in a very timely manner.*

 # Install